Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 • Residents who are under the care of Adult Social Care are able to receive Direct Payments to allow them to commission their own care, which is tailored to their needs.

-• The council is funding its Children’s Services provider, Brighter Futures for Children, to focus on earlier intervention, provide local care placements where possible, excellent teaching and learning and more local school places for children with Special Educational Needs and or/ Disabilities.
+• The Council is funding its Children’s Services provider, Brighter Futures for Children, to focus on earlier intervention; increase the number of local children’s placements; support and promote inclusive education that improves levels of attainment; and create more local school places for children with special educational needs and/or disabilities.

-• Our £40m investment in leisure centres continues with the new Rivermead Leisure Centre, creating accessible, affordable opportunities for residents to improve their physical and mental health.
+• £40m investment in leisure centres continues with the new swimming pool at Rivermead Leisure Centre, creating accessible, affordable opportunities for residents to improve their physical and mental health.
+In doing so we have significantly improved our leisure offer whilst reducing their energy use and carbon emissions through our low carbon investment programme.
 We are working to ensure that our cultural offerings are inclusive and engage all our communities.

 • Our Compass Recovery Team will continue to offer free lower level mental health and wellbeing workshops for anyone who may be affected directly or indirectly by mental health or wellbeing challenges within the community.